nathan-thenut/BuffTabs/README.md

 ### Settings

-Options can be set using a dialogue that opens on pressing <kbd>f3</kbd>.
+Options can be set through the regular way using `about:addons`.
+Alternatively you can press <kbd>f3</kbd> to access the options within the Bufftabs tab.
 The following options can be set:

 - Enable or disable the tab opening as a pinned tab.